 That’s really how you measure the success of an Industrial Data Scientist, too: maximizing customer value, and how that value is dependent on data scientist contributions.
 Look at areas of the business where there’s a heavy focus on research and innovation.
 How many ideas are being created or validated?
 How fast are those ideas validated?
 How much interest do they create for customers?
 How many of these ideas go on to become products or product roadmaps?
 From there, you can track measurements like usage, impact, customer feedback – that all informs the value you’re creating, and ultimately the role that Industrial Data Scientists play in successfully creating customer value.

 Thanks for your time, Heiko!

 Want to learn more about Industrial Data Scientists?
-Tune in to our Rise of the Industrial Data Scientist webinar on January 27th, for a roundtable discussion on how industrial data scientists can help improve your enterprise, including: how industrial data is used in key industries; the role that industrial data scientists can play within your organization; and how to hire an industrial data scientist for your team.
+View our Rise of the Industrial Data Scientist webinar on-demand, for a roundtable discussion on how industrial data scientists can help improve your enterprise, including: how industrial data is used in key industries; the role that industrial data scientists can play within your organization; and how to hire an industrial data scientist for your team.